What is Commercial Animation?

 Software Used to Create 2D Commercial Animation

-Traditional 2D animation can be made using various software.
+Traditional 2D animation can be made using various 2D animation software.
 Toon Boom Harmony, Adobe Animate and Moho are used widely.
 2D animation is made using two major techniques, hand-drawn frame-by-frame animation and digital cut-out animation.
 Frame-by-frame animation is more time-consuming and expensive and is a good medium for creating visually exciting 2D animated commercials.
 Digital cut-out animation, on the other hand, can be produced faster but it is not as good looking as hand-drawn frame-by-frame animation.

 Live-Action, Animation and Visual Effects